Newcastle City Baths

 The Newcastle City Baths is a swimming and sports facility located in Newcastle upon Tyne, England.
 It is a Grade II listed building, with a Victorian-style Turkish baths.

 History

-The building was designed by Nicholas & Dixon-Spain and opened in 1927 as a part of a development which also included the adjacent Newcastle City Hall.
+The building was commissioned to replace the ageing Northumberland Baths on Northumberland Road, which were designed by John Dobson and completed in 1838.
+The new building was designed by Nicholas & Dixon-Spain and opened on 7 November 1928 as a part of a development which also included the adjacent Newcastle City Hall.
 The city baths formed the west side of the complex and, like the city hall, the design involved a tall portico with central Doric order columns between flanking antae with five square windows above.